-The Department of Revenue (DOR) would incur additional annual costs of nearly \$1.8 million for staffing.
-It would also have one-time costs of approximately \$36,000 for the hiring of the staff.
+The Department of Revenue (DOR) would incur additional annual costs of approximately \$1.0 million for staffing.
+It would also have one-time costs of approximately \$22,000 for the hiring of the staff.
 Information system changes would require approximately 12 weeks but would be accomplished with existing resources.
 Details of the estimate are included in Table 2 and the rationale for the changes are discussed below.

 Table 2.
-Estimated Expenditure Effects of LC 43 1978
+Estimated Short-Term Expenditure Effects

-One-Time Costs Annual Costs

-Legal Affairs and Tax Policy

-Staff (Senior manager, attorney or CPA, support staff) \$5,875 \$581,818
+One-Time Costs Annual Costs Legal Affairs and Tax Policy Staff (Manager, attorney or CPA, support staff) \$5,475 \$331,051 Compliance Staff (1 supervisor, 8 revenue agents) \$16,625 \$668,974 Total \$22,100 \$1,000,025

-Compliance

-Staff (2 supervisors, 15 revenue agents) \$31,425 \$1,213,490

-Total \$36,300 \$1,795,308

-^{}Compliance Division costs would begin in FY 2024, but Legal Affairs would need funding in FY 2023 to prepare for the change.
+\Compliance Division costs would begin in FY 2024, but Legal Affairs would need funding in FY 2023 to prepare for the change.

 For Legal Affairs and Tax Policy, the expansion of sales tax to a broad array of services will require significant analysis of existing state law and regulations, training of DOR staff, and outreach to the external entities impacted by the law.
 The Compliance Division would require additional staff because not all income tax personnel would be able to immediately transition to sales tax.
-Tax year 2023 income tax returns would be filed through FY 2024 and into FY 2025 and amended returns would be allowed for several years.
+Tax year 2023 income tax returns would be filed through FY 2024 and into FY 2025, and amended returns would be allowed for several years.
 Given the elimination of the income tax system, DOR's staffing needs may begin to decrease in FY 2026 as its income tax responsibilities and workloads are reduced.

-Sincerely,
+DOR needs would need to be reassessed during the transition period.

+Respectfully,